vlang/v/vlib/x/vweb/README.md

 ### Dealing with MIME types

-By default vweb will map the extension of a file to a MIME type.
+By default, vweb will map the extension of a file to a MIME type.
 If any of your static file's extensions do not have a default MIME type in vweb, vweb will throw an error and you have to add your MIME type to `.static_mime_types` yourself.